Fire TV Stick Remote Not Working: Reasons and DIY Fixes

 How to Fix Fire TV Stick Remote Not Working

-As we know the reasons for the issue, it is mandatory to know how to fix it.
-So try these troubleshooting methods in order, as it would help you find the reason and also helps to prevent the problems from happening again.
+As we know the reasons for the issue, it is not hard to fix.
+So try these troubleshooting methods to fix the issue.

 Change the Batteries

-The Fire TV remote won’t work if the batteries have an insufficient charge or they were inserted wrongly.
-So check whether the remote batteries are discharged or not.
+The Fire TV remote won’t work if the batteries have an insufficient charge or if inserted wrongly.
+Check whether the remote batteries have an adequate charge to work.
 To fix it, open the battery slot on your remote and insert the new batteries.
 Then try using it.
-If your Firestick Remote is not working with new batteries, then the issue can be something else.
+If your Firestick Remote is not working with new batteries, the issue can be something else.

 Release Stuck Buttons